 3 UNIQUE WAYS TO REWARD YOUR EMPLOYEES

 How many of you remember being rewarded for good behaviour in school?
 Certainly most of you.
-Many of you will also recollect how your parents always told you get good grades if you want that toy you love so much.The point we are trying to make is that since childhood our minds have been deeply conditioned to believe in the effort to reward correlation.
-Needless to say when we ventured into the world to earn our daily bread and landed our respective corporate jobs, we subconsciously demand the same outcome.
+Many of you will also recollect how your parents always told you to get good grades if you want that toy you love so much.The point we are trying to make is that since childhood our minds have been deeply conditioned to believe in the effort to reward correlation.
+Needless to say, when we ventured into the world to earn our daily bread and landed our respective corporate jobs, we subconsciously demand the same outcome.
 We put efforts and in return expect to be rewarded.
-And thus was born the concept of rewards at workplace.
+And thus was born the concept of rewards at the workplace.
 Workplace rewards are incentive programs designed to encourage employees for a job well done.
-In turn they bump employee engagement, improve morale and enhance overall organizational productivity.
+In turn, they bump employee engagement, improve morale and enhance overall organizational productivity.

 Reward systems operate in a simple way much similar to our childhood conditioning.
-Through a performance management system the organization recognizes employees who excel in different areas of business operations such as finance, administration, human resources, technology, sales and so on.
+Through a performance management system, the organization recognizes employees who excel in different areas of business operations such as finance, administration, human resources, technology, sales and so on.
 These exceptional performers are then awarded certain benefits/ deemed rewards.
-The rewards could either be monetary like an incentive, bonus or non monetary in the form of additional time off, swanky new laptop, gift cards or concert tickets depending upon the organization.
+The rewards could either be monetary like an incentive, bonus or non-monetary in the form of additional time off, swanky new laptop, gift cards or concert tickets depending upon the organization.

 Employees for evident reasons would like to be rewarded monetarily, however it isn’t possible to reward every employee with a promotion or a salary increment.
-Hence, we have non monetary rewards.
-Let us take a few minutes to dive into the basics of monetary and non monetary rewards before we proceed further.
+Hence, we have non-monetary rewards.
+Let us take a few minutes to dive into the basics of monetary and non-monetary rewards before we proceed further.

 No matter how driven an employee is, there’s nothing like an incentive to light the fire of motivation.
 Incentives can improve employee morale and bolster productivity.
 Financial incentives are used to motivate employees to improve their performance.
 Many employees are motivated by the goal of a handsome paycheck.
-As an employer if you offer an additional reward apart from salary, it gives the employees an extra motivation to go above and beyond.
+As an employer, if you offer an additional reward apart from salary, it gives the employees an extra motivation to go above and beyond.

 Some Incentives used to motivate employees to improve their performance are as follows: